siphoc/knife/README.md

 #Knife
 This is the Fork CLI Tool.
 This tool is build to make life of the developers easier.

+## Installing
+Clone the repository to your local machine.
+(I've put it in my homedir, ~/.knife)

+	git clone git://github.com/siphoc/knife.git ~/.knife

+After you're done, add the following line of code to your ~/.bashrc file (or any other file that'll be automatically loaded.
+If you use my dotfiles it'll be loaded already.)

+	export PATH="$HOME/.knife:$PATH"

-To make this usable in your terminal, add 'alias ft=/Path/To/Knife' in your .bashrc You'll now be able to call the knife tool via 'ft'
+Now you should be able to call the tool via the "ft" command.

 ##Setting up
 Don't forget to setup your knife, otherwise it'll use my credits in your projects.
 The .ftconfig file is meant as an example.